retypeapp/retype/pro/thankyou.md

 ## I need assistance

 Okay, no problem.
 We are here to help.

-There are fast or faster options available:

-### :zap: Fast

 {{ include "snippets/contact-us" }}

-### :zap::zap::zap: Faster

-We do our best to be online and monitoring the real-time chat support so we can answer your questions immediately.
-To start a chat, click on the :icon-comment: icon in the bottom-right of this page.